memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 So, do we need to assume the defaults defined in the [DTSpec](https://www.devicetree.org/specifications/)?
 We might have to, but we've learned that node properties don't all need to be provided in one place, and therefore the `#address-cells` and `#size-cells` of the `soc` might be provided by some includes.

-Instead of going through all includes, we've seen that in Zephyr all includes are resolved by the preprocessor, and therefore a single devicetree file is available in the build directory.
+Instead of going through all includes, we've seen that in Zephyr all includes are resolved by the preprocessor, and therefore a single Devicetree file is available in the build directory.
 You can therefore find the combined `soc`'s properties in `build/zephyr/zephyr.dts`.
 Since our include graph is rather easy to traverse, though, we'll also find the missing information in the CPU architecture's DTS file:

 `zephyr/dts/arm/armv7-m.dtsi`